-My current project is a 2002 (Mk.
+A past project of mine is a 2002 (Mk.
 4) Volkswagen GTI 1.8T.
 It's one of only a very small number which have had the "Jolf" aesthetic modification, which swaps the hood, fenders, bumpers, and headlights with those from a Jetta.

 During the 3 months I was driving it, I fixed everything and made it a car you could be proud of again.

-Then I drove it to Jersey to pick up a Craigslist find, and as I was getting off of the highway, a loud clunking sound came from the motor.
+One evening I was making a trip down to New Jersey, and as I was getting off of the highway, a loud clunking sound came from the motor.
 I ripped off the upper timing cover and felt the belt.
 It was loose.

 It turned out the belt had been chafing against something and the inner side was wearing away.
 The belt didn't break loose, but with the tension only on the outer portions of the pulleys, the amount of force on the bolts holding the pulleys was uneven.
 Ultimately what killed it was a weak bolt on timing belt tensioner pulley.
 The bolt snapped in half, halting force transmission to the camshafts and causing the pistons to collide with the exhaust valves.

 Luckily, the pistons were perfect save for some tiny dings, and little else was damaged.
-This means a rebuild was quite doable.
+This means repair was possible.

 I bought an AEB head on eBay that had bent valves but was otherwise clean and in good condition and worked with the awesome guys at Carlquist Competition Engines to have new valves and guides fitted.
-A high-test Gates timing belt, new water pump, new thermostat and new timing component kit went into the car over the course of May–October 2014, and the car was running and driveable by the end of October.
+A high-test Gates timing belt, new water pump, new thermostat and new timing component kit went into the car over the course of May–October 2014, my first major mechanical project, and the car was running and driveable by the end of October.

 The stock motor in this car is a four cylinder 1.8L, turbocharged with 5 valves per cylinder (3 intake, 2 exhaust).
 The engine code is AWP.